zlatnaspirala/visual-ts-game-engine/readme.md

 except ./src/lib.
 Folder lib is under:
 #### GNU LESSER GENERAL PUBLIC LICENSE Version 3

+only if modify inside src/lib even than you not need to make your project public just fork and publish modification.
+You are totally free to use this software in commercial prodc.

 ### External licence in this project:

 <b>- Networking based on:</b> <br/>